Do Posture Correctors Really Work? Insights From Experts

 How long should I wear a posture corrector each day?

 Adjust the duration according to your needs and comfort.
 Start with 15–30 minutes and gradually increase the time.
-Wearing it for several hours daily is ideal, but avoid overdependence on it.
+Wearing it for an hour daily is ideal but avoid more than this.

 Do posture correctors work for scoliosis?